anthonycr/Mezzanine/README.md

 A Java annotation processor that reads UTF-8 files at compile time.

 ### What does this do?
 A frequent scenario for Android apps is to need to read in a default configuration file on startup and change functionality based on the contents of the configuration file.
-A convenient way to store this configuration file is is assets, and then to read this file out of assets on startup.
-This can mean doing expensive disk I/O on the main thread... which is bad.
+A convenient, frequently used way to store this configuration file is in assets, and then to read out of this file on startup.
+This can mean doing expensive disk I/O on the main thread... which can cause increased startup time and dropped frames.

-Mezzanine tries to solve this problem by storing file contents in a String, which is loaded when the APK and class is loaded, rather than requiring additional disk I/O after startup.
-It acts as an intermediary between files and your Java code.
+Mezzanine solves this problem by storing file contents in a `String` constant, which is loaded when the application is started, rather than requiring additional disk I/O after startup.
+It acts as an intermediary between files and your running Java code.
 This library is ideal for small files.
+There is also a hard limit in the javac compiler where `String` constants cannot exceed 65535 bytes in size.

-Of course, you may already be copying the contents of a file into a String and then reading it at runtime for the performance gain, but this can be a nuisance to maintain.
-Using Mezzanine, you don't have to worry about escaping the string contents or losing formatting when pasting into the Java class.
+Of course, you may already be copying the contents of a file into a `String` and then reading it at runtime for the performance gain, but this can be a nuisance to maintain.
+Using Mezzanine, you don't have to worry about escaping the `String` contents or losing formatting.
 You can edit in the file, and then read from the method at runtime.

 ### API
 - `@FileStream(String path)`: the path to the file relative to the project root